Aoi124/cs50x_final_project/README.md

 ## How to play
 1. Clone or download this project.
 2. Run the `block.py` file to play the game.
+3. You can use the mouse or your finger to control the bar, so try to bounce the ball well and remove all the blocks.
+4. If you can't clear the game no matter how many times you try, you may want to open the file and try resizing the ball.

+`ballimg = pgtransform.scale(ballimg,(40,40))`
+Changing this number will change the size of the ball.

 ## Requirement
 - Python 3.9.7 and above